paritytech/capi/docs/Effects.md

 # Effects

 "Effects" are a type-safe means by which we model and dispatch potentially-complex interactions that span many chains.
-To understand this programming model, let's discuss effects beyond the context of network resource management.
+To understand this programming model, let's discuss Effects beyond the context of blockchains and network resource management.

 Let's say we want to write a program that produces a random number.
 If the number is greater than `.5`, we want the program to fail (a strange little program, I'll admit).